wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

 Queriable information of the scans
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every scan comes along with useful information about it.
+Every scan provides useful information about its result.
 The JSON format is used to send the agents events to the manager.
 There are basically three types of events:

 - Check event